-People often confuse sulfa with sulfites.
+Because their names are similar, people often confuse sulfa with sulfites.
 Sulfites occur naturally in most wines.
 They’re also used as a preservative in other foods.
-They’re chemically unrelated to sulfa medications.
-Besides similar names, sulfa and sulfites share an ability to cause allergic reactions in large numbers of people.
+Sulfites and sulfa medications are chemically unrelated, but they can both cause allergic reactions in people.

 Symptoms of an allergic reaction to sulfa include: